 Coaching skills possibly make the greatest difference to people who have led challenging lives, who may have been homeless or convicted as offenders, or are lacking role models in behaviour and communication.
 But historically these are the people least likely to gain access to coach training.
 We provide free training and trainers to more of these people every year through:

-1. MOE Foundation (The Ministry of Entrepreneurship) MOE provides several coach training course a year, for which we provide courses and trainers free of charge.
+1. MOE Foundation: MOE provides several coach training course a year, for which we provide courses and trainers free of charge.
 We also support the Coach Accelerator Programme at MOE, where trainees who have qualified on the coach training programmes can deepen their skills by assisting on future courses, or even become fully capable coach trainers on their own.
-One of these is Jeffrey Wotherspoon, a student on the first MOE course and now member of our advisory panel and now delivering professional coaching and training to a variety of clients.
+One of these is Jeffrey Wotherspoon, a student on the first MOE course, and now member of our advisory panel, delivering professional coaching and training to a variety of clients.

-2. The African Prisons Project.
-The APP funds cohorts of African prison governers to spend several months gaining training and experience in the UK.
+2. The African Prisons Project: The APP funds cohorts of African prison governors to spend several months gaining training and experience in the UK.
 As part of the programme we train them both in coaching skills and as coach trainers themselves, so that they can take the skills back and spread the coaching approach throughout the prison systems in Africa.